jason44406/simple_cms/README.md

               - Admin_Users: - The file was named adminuser.
 I think it should be admin_user based on the migration.
 I think I missed a step earlier.
 So here's my note to remember what I did in case it comes back to bite me later.
               - In the Sections class, I had to make the belongs_to optional.
 The video don't show this, so it needs to be changed back.
               - git push to GITHUB created pull request.
 - 2017/06/02 (GITHUB) - Changed README.
-Begin Chapt 7.
+Begin Chap 7.
 - 2017/06/02 (local) - Pulled to master, merged with test.
-Completed Chapt 7 and the frist 3 sections of chapt 8.
+Completed Chap 7 and the first 3 sections of chapt 8.
 Push to GITHUB.
+- 2017/06/05 (GITHUB) - Changed README.
+Corrected some spelling errors on README.
+Continue Chap 8.